 - In Pinar del Rio visit and tour Francisco Donatién Cigar Factory, located in a former prison and on this site since 1961.
 You will see how some of Cuba’s internationally renowned premium cigars are made, by hand.
 Seated side by side at special wooden benches, the cigar makers carry out their work, producing cigars of identical weight and length.
 (Included)

 - Drive through the picturesque Viñales village in the heart of Cuba's prime tobacco growing region.
 The town itself sits in the center of a flat valley surrounded by stunning formations known locally as mogotes.
 They are irregularly shaped steep-sided hills that can rise as high as 985 feet and have bases as much as a mile in length.
 The mogotes were once underwater and during the Jurassic Age, about 200 million years ago, they were the first formations to emerge from the Atlantic Ocean during the creation of Cuba.
 Many consider this the most beautiful nature spot on the island.

 - Late lunch at private restaurant Balcón del Valle (Balcony of the Valley and you will see why when you get there), one of the most spectacular views of the entire trip.
 (Included) You will have the opportunity to visit the kitchen, chat with the cooks preparing food over charcoal fire; it is rustic and wonderful.

 - Check into Hotel Central in the heart of the small colonial town.
 Its privileged location allows easy access to the main square.

 - Private check-in with assistance from your guide.

-- Across the street from your hotel is a small grocery store you may visit to see some of what locals can purchase and have an opportunity to get bottled water, rum, coffee and snacks.
+- Across the street from your hotel is a small grocery store you may visit to see some of what locals can purchase and have an opportunity to get bottled water, wine, rum, coffee and snacks.